 Oppositional Defiant Disorder (ODD) is a psychological diagnosis usually reserved for teens and children.
-It is given when the child has a pervasive pattern of disobedience or disrespectful behavior and attitude.
+It is given when the child has a pervasive pattern of disobedient or disrespectful behavior and attitude.
 Most often this is seen across the board towards adult authority figures.

 Here’s a hypothetical example.
 Let’s say Michael is 12 years old.
 For the last year he has been very sassy with his parents.
 He ignores them when they ask him to do something around the house.
 He argues with them just because.
 If they say go left, Michael goes right.
 There often isn’t even logic to his choices other than they are the opposite of what he was asked to do.
 He behaves this way in school too.
 He talks back to his teachers.
 He is in trouble a lot of the time and receives detentions for disruptive behavior.
 He comments frequently that something is “stupid” when they assign a project or homework.